 The only daughter of The Queen and Prince Philip, Anne Elizabeth Alice Louise was born on 15 August 1950.

-Anne, unlike her three brothers, was educated privately at Buckingham Palace until she was 13 years old.
+Unlike her three brothers, Anne was educated privately at Buckingham Palace until she was 13 years old.
 She then attended Benenden School, graduating five years later with six O-levels and two A-levels.